hep-gc/docker/external_cloud/csv1/single_container/README.md

     ** NOTE: The steps in this section are NOT needed if you want to run jobs on an external cloud.
 If that is the case, skip to step 7.

-    * Enable the container-cloud cloud:
+    * If needed, enable the container-cloud cloud and disable the other two:

     ~~~~
     $ cloud_admin -d cc-west-a